Conservative Catholics (Italy): History

 The Conservative Catholics emerged as party in 1913 from the right-wing of the Italian Catholic Electoral Union.
 In the 1913 Italian general election, the party won 1.8% of the vote and 9 seats in the Chamber of Deputies.
-In 1919, they merged were merged with other clerical parties and groupings in the Italian People's Party that gained 20.5% and 100 seats in the 1919 Italian general election.
+In 1919, they merged with other clerical parties and groupings in the Italian People's Party, which gained 20.5% and 100 seats in the 1919 Italian general election.